Supasheet.

 Using TanStack Table

-import { useDataTable } from '@/interfaces/data-table/hooks/use-data-table';
+import { useDataTable } from '@/components/data-table/hooks/use-data-table';

-import { DataTable } from '@/interfaces/data-table/components/data-table';
+import { DataTable } from '@/components/data-table/components/data-table';

 export function CustomDataTable({ data }: { data: any[] }) {